Skip to main content

 curl "https://api.meddra.co/codes?q=anaphylactic&limit=5"

 You can filter by hierarchy (soc, hlgt, hlt, llt), restrict to a particular level (level=PT), or zero in on release deltas (changeType=ADDED).
-The response includes an _meta block with pagination data plus hierarchy context for each match so you can link straight to detail pages in the app.
+The response includes a meta block with pagination data plus hierarchy context for each match so you can link straight to detail pages in the app.

 3. View a MedDRA code